Two clusters where each cluster is both the primary cluster for some services and the secondary cluster for other services.

 The copying of data from data storage devices in a primary cluster to data storage devices in a secondary cluster.
 Through data replication, the secondary cluster has a recent copy of the data on the primary cluster.
 The primary and secondary clusters can be geographically separated.

 In a campus cluster, the two data storage devices are on the same cluster.
-In a geographically separated cluster that runs the Sun Cluster Geographic Edition software, the two data storage devices are on different clusters.
+In a geographically separated cluster that runs the Geographic Edition framework, the two data storage devices are on different clusters.

 The ability of a system to restore an application on a secondary cluster when the primary cluster fails.
 Disaster tolerance is based on data replication and failover.